Improving America’s Communities through Public Transportation

 Over its five decades, FTA has overseen the transformation of public transportation in America from legacy subways confined to the country’s biggest cities – New York, Boston, Philadelphia and Chicago – to a diverse set of transit systems in dozens of cities and towns.
 By supporting the development and maintenance of light rail, bus rapid transit and expanded bus systems in addition to subways and commuter rail, FTA has provided alternative transportation options for people across America.
 Its work to create and expand urban systems and extend service into small cities and rural communities that previously lacked transit has made public transportation a viable option throughout the United States.

 Chapter 53 of Title 49 of the U.S. Code establishes the authority for FTA.
 It incorporates the Urban Mass Transportation Act originally enacted in 1964 and states that “it is in the interest of the United States, including its economic interest, to foster the development and revitalization of public transportation systems that (1) maximize the safe, secure, and efficient mobility of individuals; (2) minimize environmental impacts; and (3) minimize transportation-related fuel consumption and reliance on foreign oil.”

-Congress authorizes money to FTA in long- and short-term transportation legislation, such as the Fixing America’s Surface Transportation (FAST) Act in 2015.
+Congress authorizes money to FTA in long- and short-term transportation legislation, such as the Infrastructure Investment and Jobs Act in 2021.
 The transportation bills amend Chapter 53 to modify or set up funding programs and laws for FTA to follow.